joonashak/holenav/docs/src/hosting/guides/guide-vps-cdn-cd.md

     restart: unless-stopped
     logging:
       driver: "local"

+volumes:
+  neo-data:
 ```

-Then create another file called `server.production.env` in the same location.
+Then create files `server.production.env` and `neo.production.env` in the same location.
 Use the following environment variables to populate it and replace the values with your own.

 #### `server.production.env`